lsu-ddem/intro-to-esports/content/7- Entertainment Research/3_Lesson_3/_index.en.md

 		- **Star Trek**

-			- Star Trek began as a televised science fiction series in 1966
+			- Star Trek began as a televised science fiction series in 1966.

-			- Now dubbed *The Original Series*, Star Trek aired for three seasons on NBC before it was cancelled due to poor ratings
+			- Now dubbed *The Original Series*, Star Trek aired for three seasons on NBC before it was cancelled due to poor ratings.

 			- Paramount Studios bought the series and began playing reruns of the show in in 1969.
 By the late 70's, Star Trek aired on hundreds of domestic and international markets.

-			- The first media adaptation Star Trek experienced was  an adaptation to a series utilizing an animated medium, *Star Trek: The Animated Series*
+			- The first media adaptation Star Trek experienced was  an adaptation to a series utilizing an animated medium, *Star Trek: The Animated Series*.

 			- The next adaptation for Star Trek was planned to be another series titled *Star Trek: Phase II*, but the series was not produced because of Paramount Studios voiding their television service.